OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-02.md

 ## 2 Timothy 2:7

-Consider what I say, for the Lord will give you understanding in everything.
+Reflect on what I say, and the Lord will grant you insight into all things.

 ## 2 Timothy 2:8